apache/mynewt-documentation/docs/setup/blink.md

 ## Objective

 The goal is to set up a STM32-E407 development board from Olimex, download an appropriate firmware image onto it, and make the LED on the board blink.
+First, we will run the image from SRAM.
+Then, we'll try running the image from flash.

 ## What you need